-Demi Lovato was thrust into the spotlight at a very young age and has experienced her fair share of trails and tribulations throughout her journey living in the public eye.
+Demi Lovato was thrust into the spotlight at a very young age and has experienced her fair share of trials and tribulations throughout her journey living in the public eye.

-The 25-year-old Disney star turned pop icon opened up about her struggle with addiction, road to recovery and embracing her sexuality in her candid new documentary, Simply Complicated.
+The 25-year-old Disney star turned pop icon — who was hospitalized on Tuesday, July 24, for an apparent drug overdose — opened up about her struggle with addiction, road to recovery and embracing her sexuality in her candid documentary Simply Complicated, which premiered in October 2017.

 1. She became addicted to drugs as a teenager.

 “My first time doing coke, I was 17 working on Disney Channel, and I was with a couple of friends and they introduced me to it.
 I was scared because my mom always told me that your heart could just burst if you do it.
 But I did it anyways and I loved it,” Lovato confessed.
 “I felt out of control with the coke the first time that I did it.”